 With 10 years of experience in nonprofit digital communications and social marketing, Amanda likes to be involved at every level of a project from digital strategy to content production.
 Amanda was the Director of Interactive Services at the Ad Council where she was responsible for website development, project management, social media and other interactive projects for Ad Council’s PSA campaigns.
 Before joining the Ad Council, Amanda was the Online Communications Manager at SAMHSA’s National Suicide Prevention Lifeline where she managed Lifeline’s websites, social media presence and online crisis messages.

 Chief Technology Officer

-Ferry leads HelpsGood’s technology development efforts.
-He is an avid programmer who enjoys creating interactive, media-rich applications.
-Ferry is proficient in C/C++, Java, ActionScript, Objective-C as well as methodologies such as OOP.
-His experience encompasses a broad range from software-architecture to hands-on-programming and content-design.
-Ferry has worked on social apps, mobile apps, game engines, educational software, presentation tools and video conversion tools.
-Ferry’s professional work has been featured in publications such as CNN, San Jose Mercury News and Parenting Magazine.
-He has been programming since high school and he holds a Masters from USC and a BS from the University of Portland, both in Computer Science.
+Ferry leads HelpGood’s technology development efforts and, frankly, is a veritable Swiss Army knife of an engineer.
+His experience encompasses a broad range, from software-architecture to hands-on front and backend programming.
+Ferry has worked on sites and systems integration, social apps, mobile apps, game engines, educational software, presentation tools and video conversion tools.
+Ferry’s work has been featured in publications such as CNN, San Jose Mercury News and Parenting Magazine.
+He holds a Masters from USC and a BS from the University of Portland, both in Computer Science.